FAMILY VACATION

 Kayak Lake Mapourika, hike to Franz Josef Glacier

 It’s an early start this morning for our kayaking trip on Lake Mapourika, a tranquil ancient lake formed during the last ice age.
 This is an awesome activity, run by specialist kayak outfitters, and it’s equally suitable for beginners and experts alike.
 With some 140 glaciers making their way down from the Southern Alps, this area is fittingly known as glacier country.
 Few sights equal the spectacle of two of these giant frozen rivers (Franz Josef and Fox Glaciers) imperceptibly grinding their way down through the temperate rainforest to just 820 feet (250 meters) above sea level.
 Our hike will take us into the Waiho River Valley and offer views of the terminal face of the Franz Josef Glacier.
-Afterwards we’ll return to Franz Josef for the night.
+Afterwards we’ll return to Franz Josef for the night where you'll have dinner on your own.

 Kayaking: 2-3 hours